Trump slams governors as ‘weak,’ urges crackdown on protests

 “Most of you are weak,” Trump said.
 “You have to arrest people.”

-The days of protests were triggered by the death of George Floyd, a black man who died when a white Minneapolis police officer knelt on his neck for several minutes.
-The demonstrations turned violent in several cities, with looting and mayhem, and fires ignited in historic park Lafayette Park across from the White House.
+The days of protests were triggered by the death of George Floyd, a black man who died when a white Minneapolis police officer pressed his knee into Floyd’s neck for several minutes even after he stopped moving and pleading for air.
+The demonstrations turned violent in several cities, with people trashing stores, smashing and burning police cars and igniting fires in historic Lafayette Park across from the White House.

 The president urged the governors to deploy the National Guard, which he credited for helping calm the situation Sunday night in Minneapolis.
 He demanded that similarly tough measures be taken in cities that also experienced violence, including New York, Philadelphia and Los Angeles.